nextflow-io/nextflow/docs/executor.md

 ## HTCondor

 :::{warning}
-This is an incubating feature.
-It may change in future Nextflow releases.
+This feature is experimental, and it may change in future Nextflow releases.
 :::

 The `condor` executor allows you to run your pipeline script by using the [HTCondor](https://research.cs.wisc.edu/htcondor/) resource manager.